Computational Complexity of Minimal Trap Spaces in Boolean Networks: Results

 We show a polynomial-time encoding of any DNF as a BN such that the TAUTOLOGY problem reduces to MINTRAP and IN-MINTRAP problems.
+The proofs are given in Theorem \ref{thm:mintrap_locally_monotone} and \ref{thm:inmintrap_locally_monotone}, respectively.
 Let us consider any Boolean function $\phi: \mathbb B^n\to \mathbb B$ represented in DNF as a list of $k$ conjunctive clauses.
 For $j\in [1,k]$, we use $c_j(\vb y)$ to denote the $j$-th clause of $\phi$ evaluated with $\vb y \in \mathbb{B}^n$.
-Whenever $k=0$, $\phi$ is considered to be equivalent to false.
-Whenever a clause is empty it is equivalent to true.
-We can assume that each clause of $c_j(\vb y)$ does not contain a contradiction ($\vb y_i\land \neg \vb y_i$); therefore, all clauses are unate.
+Whenever $k=0$, $\phi$ is considered to be false.
+Whenever a clause is empty it is equivalent to be true.
+We can assume that each clause $c_j(\vb y)$ does not contain a contradiction caused by the same component (e.g., $\vb y_i\land \neg \vb y_i$).
+Therefore, all clauses are unate.

-\begin{lemma} Let us consider $n\in \mathbb{Z}^+$ and a Boolean function $\phi: \mathbb{B}^n \rightarrow \mathbb{B}$ given as a DNF with $k$ conjunctive clauses; i.e., $\phi(\vb y):= \bigvee_{j=1}^{k} c_j(\vb y)$.
+\begin{lemma} Let us consider $n, k\in \mathbb{Z}^+$ and a Boolean function $\phi: \mathbb{B}^n \rightarrow \mathbb{B}$ given as a DNF with $k$ conjunctive clauses; i.e., $\phi(\vb y):= \bigvee_{j=1}^{k} c_j(\vb y)$.
 Boolean formula $\forall \vb y \phi(\vb y)$ is true if and only if BN $f: \mathbb B^{n+k+2}\to \mathbb B^{n+k+2}$ with the local functions defined by \eqref{eq:reduction_locally_monotone_1}--\eqref{eq:reduction_locally_monotone_4} has the unique minimal trap space $*^{n+k+2}$.